- Learn about the importance of working together with staff and families to evaluate the program.

 - Program changes that result in better quality caregiving

 - Embedded job supports

-When T&Cs and program managers consistently articulate and demonstrate a commitment to continuous quality improvement, they provide a model for all staff to reach for excellence within themselves.
+When program managers and T&CSs consistently articulate and demonstrate a commitment to continuous quality improvement, they provide a model for all staff to reach for excellence within themselves.
 The leadership team is always ready to celebrate the program's successes, but also keeps striving to reach the next goal.

 Continuous Quality Improvement Plan (CQIP) for Early Childhood Environment Rating Scale-R (ECERS-R)

 There are a variety of program evaluations available through websites and publishers.
 You will want to explore these resources to become familiar with program evaluation questions, documentation, data, and summaries to share with staff and families.
-Many states have a quality rating and improvement system (QRIS) to improve child-care services.
-In some states, a child care's QRIS rating may be tied to funding, licensing, etc. You may want to do a web search to see if your state has a QRIS rating system, or go to the Child Care Aware State Fact Sheets at https://www.childcareaware.org/resources/map/ and look up your state.
+Many states have a quality rating and improvement system (QRIS) to improve child care services.
+In some states, a program’s QRIS rating may be tied to funding, licensing, etc. You may want to do a web search to see if your state has a QRIS rating system, or go to the Child Care Aware State Fact Sheets at https://www.childcareaware.org/resources/map/ and look up your state.

 For more information about QRIS, program accreditation, and after-school program evaluation tools, follow these links: https://www.naeyc.org/our-work/public-policy-advocacy/research-and-evaluation and http://www.naeyc.org/files/naeyc/file/positions/CAPEexpand.pdf.

 Quality in Early Childhood Care and Education Settings